BIMI Certificate Help Center

 What are the requirements to get a VMC?

-1. A registered trademark logo in SVG Tiny 1.2 (Tiny PS) format.
+- A registered trademark logo in SVG Tiny PS (SVG Tiny 1.2) format

-2. DMARC policy set to p=quarantine or p=reject on your domain.
+- A DMARC policy set to p=quarantine or p=reject

-3. A BIMI record that points your logo and VMC certificate to your domain.
+- A published BIMI DNS record pointing to your logo and certificate

-If all these requirements are in place, you can buy Verified Mark Certificate and complete DigiCert’s validation process.
+If all these requirements are in place, you can buy Verified Mark Certificate and complete the CA’s validation process.

 What format should the logo be uploaded in?

-How long does it typically take to have a VMC (Verified Mark Certificate) issued?
+How long does it typically take to have a VMC issued?

 It normally requires 5 to 7 business days to issue a VMC certificate.
 The faster the following steps are done, the quicker it can be issued: